What is Cloud Server? How to Choose the Best Cloud Hosting Provider?

 At a basic level, all that is needed to create a cloud storage system is a single data server connected to the internet.
 With this in place, users can upload files to the server for storage, edit them online, and download them if required.
 All this can be achieved through a web-based interface not too dissimilar to Google Drive or Gmail.

 However, in practice, this isn’t appropriate for businesses.
 Today’s businesses need to have guarantees that their data is always accessible, that their systems will stay online, and that if there is a sudden and unexpected demand for storage or resources, there is sufficient capacity in the system to cater for it.

 For this reason, cloud storage systems are built around hundreds, sometimes thousands, of data servers, many of which are deliberately left as backup machines in case the servers in operation fail or need to undergo maintenance.
 This is known as redundancy and is a key element of cloud computing.
 Redundancy is what also enables companies to know there is additional storage or resources available on demand if they should need it.

 How to choose the best Cloud Hosting Server?

-Indeed, many providers have multiple data centers in different locations so that, even in the event of earthquakes or other natural disasters, if one centre goes offline, another centre can continue to provide the service.
+Indeed, many providers have multiple data centers in different locations so that, even in the event of earthquakes or other natural disasters, if one center goes offline, another center can continue to provide the service.